MakeMeSenpai/the_damned/updates_backlog.md

 # Preveious Updates Backlog
+- 0.0.8
+    - place holders have been added, as well as a boat load of code that we still can't see.
+I don't suggest coding blidly, but when you are stuck, you still gotta keep working.
+As well, More Lore was added to this page to give you a better insight on the world I am trying to build here.

 - 0.0.5
     - Nothing but a white screen appears.
 Not very exciting but there are currently issues with our Pygame's draw funcs.
 So Additions that have been added are all none-visible.
 Such as object creations etc.